 Like I said before in my Emilio Butragueño ¡Futbol! review, I’m a casual football fan that prefers watching national teams over clubs and there’s no bigger international competition than the FIFA World Cup, currently ongoing in Russia (just don’t ask me what the hell happened with Germany because I also have no idea).

-Does anyone here knows what day is today?
-Yes, I know it’s Thursday, November 16th and also Tolerance Day in the US, but it’s also Retro Freak Reviews’ 1 YEAR ANNIVERSARY, BABY!
+Does anyone here know what day is today?
+Yes, I know it’s Thursday, November 16th and also Tolerance Day in the US, but it’s also Retro Freak Reviews’ 1st ANNIVERSARY, BABY!
 Cue the balloons and the confetti!
 Well, this is a written article in a blog, but imagine me writing this surrounded by balloons and confetti, wearing a party hat.
 Perhaps.
 Likely.

-Anyway, to celebrate this magnanimous occasion, I decided to honor my first review, but then I couldn’t find any game similar to Alley Cat, so then I decided to honor my second review, California Games by reviewing its sequel, California Games II.
+Anyway, to celebrate this magnanimous occasion, I decided to honour my first review, but then I couldn’t find any game similar to Alley Cat, so then I decided to honour my second review, California Games by reviewing its sequel, California Games II.

 I also like football videogames (although I do struggle with modern titles) and my introduction to the genre was with a Spanish football computer game, Emilio Butragueño ¡Fútbol!

 When designing a game heavily based on a classic title and it doesn’t have its own proper identity, it runs the risk of being considered a clone or a rip-off.
 Today, we’ll take a look at one such game and decide if it’s a rip-off or not.
 I’m talking about Low Blow.